 For the Media feature, we offer direct integrations with Getty Images, Adobe Stock and Shutterstock to make the process of managing your content even easier.
 With all three integrations you will be prompted to login with your respective account credentials to connect to Pickit.
 Once connected, you will be able to search for and import images directly into collections or the Media view.
 For more information, please reference our Integrations for Admins Guide

-Additional integrations with the Media feature include Microsoft 365, Box, Dropbox, Google Drive, and Adobe Creative Cloud.
-Here you will also be prompted to login to your respective accounts to get integration access.
+With Media, you can access import integrations capabilities with Microsoft 365, Box, Dropbox, Google Drive, and Adobe Creative Cloud.
+Here you will be prompted to login to your respective account information to get integration access.

 The Microsoft 365 integration allows you to connect to your SharePoint, Teams and OneDrive environments to easily search for, import individual files and/or sync folders with Pickit.
 Similarly, we allow you to connect Box, Dropbox, Google Drive and Adobe Creative Cloud to search for and import individual files or folders.
 For more information, please visit the Integrations for Admins Guide.

-Currently we support an export functionality with Microsoft 365, which works similarly to the import function but in reverse.
-Here you can select collections to export from Pickit back to your Microsoft 365 environment.
-You can review file types and configure the export to occur once or reoccur daily.
+You can export files out of Pickit directly into Microsoft 365, Dropbox and HubSpot.
+Start by selecting which environment to connect to.
+With each connection, you can select collections or individual files to export from Pickit back to your Microsoft 365, Dropbox or HubSpot environment.
+Before exporting, just review file types and configure the export to occur once or reoccur daily.